dermaself/new-skincare-advisor-web/frontend/EMBEDDING_GUIDE.md

-# DermaSelf Skin Analysis - Shopify Embedding Guide
+# Dermaself Skin Analysis - Shopify Embedding Guide

-This guide explains how to embed the DermaSelf Skin Analysis modal in your Shopify store.
+This guide explains how to embed the Dermaself Skin Analysis modal in your Shopify store.

 ## Overview

-The DermaSelf Skin Analysis app has been optimized for embedding in Shopify stores.
+The Dermaself Skin Analysis app has been optimized for embedding in Shopify stores.
 It provides a seamless experience where customers can:

 1. Complete a skin assessment questionnaire
 2. Take a photo for AI analysis